-The 16 Days of Activism is a global initiative used to highlight ways in which we can prevent gender-based violence in our everyday lives and take action to prevent violence before it starts.
+The 16 Days of Activism is a global initiative used to highlight ways in which we can prevent gender-based violence in our lives and take action to prevent violence before it starts.

-Check out this great video about how victim-blaming works.
+Instead, we should be asking”‘why were they violent?”
+Check out this great video about how victim blaming works.

 Men who form a rigid attachment to traditional views of masculinity are more likely to demonstrate sexist attitudes and behaviours and use violence against women and even against themselves.

 Support the men in your lives to see vulnerability and asking for help as a strength.
 Encourage them to be a healthier version of themselves.